VijeethC300/BangaloreGitHubUsers/README.md

 # Scraping of GitHub users using GitHub API and Data Analysis (Bangalore)
 ## Description

-* Data Scraping: Data was scraped using Python code run on GoogleColab.
+* Data Scraping: Data was scraped using Python (pandas) run on GoogleColab.
 GitHub token was used.
 Data Analysis was done using Excel [Functions, Filters and Pivot tables.
 The Analysis file is uploaded.
 The code used scrape the data is included in file <ScrapeData.py>.
 This file is attached

 Note: Have uploaded the code to github today as suggested by Anand sir.
 Discourse link <https://discourse.onlinedegree.iitm.ac.in/t/official-announcement-project-1-peer-evaluation/155218/8?u=22f3003121>